gradle/gradle/design-docs/ide-integration.md

     - Check for resolvable binary dependency available in any of the repositories defined for the coordinates.
     - If a match is determined, use the module coordinates.
 Replace the source dependency with a binary dependency.
     - Give a visual indication (e.g. icon) that a substitution was performed for a project.
+- Allow for a context menu that brings up the original substitution dialog in case the user wants to modify the project selection.
 - A workspace needs to be persistable.

 #### Test cases